 The following guideline is provided as a courtesy to "Qualified Retired Law Enforcement Officers" who intend to carry a concealed firearm within the State of Hawaii pursuant to 18 U.S.C. § 926C.
 This guideline is NOT a "legal opinion."
-You should consult with a licensed attorney for legal advice and interpretation of Hawaii's firearms laws (Chapter 134, Hawaii Revised Statutes) and the Law Enforcement Officers Safety Act of 2004 (18 United States Code § 926).
+You should consult with a licensed attorney for legal advice and interpretation of Hawaii's firearms laws (Chapter 134, Hawaii Revised Statutes) and the Law Enforcement Officers Safety Act of 2004 (18 U.S.C. § 926C).

-- I. CARRYING A CONCEALED FIREARM IN THE STATE OF HAWAII PURSUANT TO 18 UNITED STATES CODE § 926C. - 18 United States Code § 926C allows a "Qualified Retired Law Enforcement Officer" to carry a concealed firearm in the State of Hawaii if all of the following requirements are met: - You are separated from service in good standing from service with a public agency as a law enforcement officer.
+- CARRYING A CONCEALED FIREARM IN THE STATE OF HAWAII PURSUANT TO 18 UNITED STATES CODE § 926C.
+18 U. S. C. § 926C allows a "Qualified Retired Law Enforcement Officer" to carry a concealed firearm in the State of Hawaii if all of the following requirements are met: - a.
+You separated from service in good standing from service with a public agency as a law enforcement officer.
 See 18 U.S.C. § 926C(c)(1). - b.
-Before you separated from a public agency as a law enforcement officer, you were authorized by law to engage in the prevention, detection, investigation, or prosecution of, or in the incarceration of, any person for any violation of the law and had statutory powers of arrest.
-See 18 U.S.C. § 926C(c)2.
+Before you separated from a public agency as a law enforcement officer, you were authorized by law to engage in or supervise the prevention, detection, investigation, or prosecution of, or the incarceration of any person for, any violation of the law, and had statutory powers of arrest or apprehension under section 807(b) of title 10, United States Code (article 7(b) of the Uniform Code of Military Justice).
+See 18 U.S.C. § 926C(c)(2).